matthee500/debian-minimal-sway/README.md

 # Minimal Debian Sway

 For this minimal sway installation firstly you would need a minimal Debian install.
-I would suggest when tasksel lists the desktop environments to deselect everything and continue with the minimal installation.
+I would suggest when tasksel lists the desktop environments, deselect everything and continue with the minimal installation.

 ## Packages for the minimal install